201130-JavaFS/project1-logriffith/README.md

 * Then, execute the PostgresSQL scripts in the sql folder in the repository (ERS_Tables.sql first)
 * Assign database username and password to the appropriate references in com.ers.utils.DbConnection (environment variable - optional)
 * Assign 127 to the encryption key reference
+* Import local repository into Spring Tool Suite
+* Right-click on project and under "Maven" select "Update Project"
+* Alter the file path in the log4j2.properties file to suit your needs

+## Usage
+In Spring Tool Suite, right-click on the project and under "Run-As" select "Run on Server."
+Next, select the path for Tomcat 9 on the system (only needed the first time the application runs) and click finish.
+In the "frontend" folder in the local repository, double click on the ers.html file to open the application in a browser.
+Finally, login using the usernames and passwords listed in ERS_Insert.sql.